Estimated reading time: 10 minutes

-For example, In September, your renewal costs of $90 for your driver’s licence and stickers are due.
+For example, In September, your renewal costs of $90 for your driver’s license and stickers are due.

-In January or whenever you start your budget, you know that you must save $10 each month.
+In January or when you start your budget, you must save $10 each month.

-By using this savings system it eliminates stress as the money will already be saved.
+Using this savings system eliminates stress as the money will already be saved.

 It would be best if you had $90 saved when September arrives to pay the bill.